jobrunr/website/content/en/documentation/pro/transactions.md

 </figure>

 #### How does it work?
-- the JobRunr Spring Boot Starter and Micronaut Integration check whether they can participate in a transaction created by that framework.
+- the JobRunr Spring Boot Starter and Micronaut Integration, Quarkus Extension, Exposed Plugin check whether they can participate in a transaction created by that framework.
 - if one is present, it is used and the whole method is transactional.
 - if not, JobRunr creates it's own transaction to make sure the job is saved to the database.